PROTECTING YOUR RECORD!

 Increased Insurance Premiums:

-Any moving violation entered onto your record increases your insurance premiums.
+Any moving violation, regardless of points, will be abstracted onto your record, reported to insurance agencies, and adversely affect future traffic stops.
 Insurance companies “rate” your driving propensities based on traffic convictions.
-Keep the convictions off of your record and avoid the additional charges.
+Keep the convictions off of your record and avoid the rate hikes and additional charges.

 IF YOU GET A TICKET, CALL IMMEDIATELY!